brown016340/Project---3/README.md

 Unrecognized countries: Hong Kong, north Cyprus, somaliland region.
 ^These countries had to be hard coded for GeoPy.

+During the merge process, some countries were spelled with or without capitalization on some words and had to be changed over manually.

 Data housed in SQL, accessed via SQLalchemy